jinh98/go-job-worker/design/design-revised.md

 - struct: workersmap, *logger, mutex
 - functions: NewWorkerService(), GetWorker(UID), AddWorker(worker)

+A sample program will be included to demonstrate the usage of the library.

 II) Functions design:

-- Error handling will be done approprietly in each function.
+- Error handling will be done appropriately in each function.
-- Locks with sync.mutex will be added where applicable
+- Locks with sync.mutex will be added where applicable.

 Worker:
-- NewWorker(): take in a command and a *logger and creates a new worker
+- NewWorker(): take in a command and a *logger and creates a new worker.
-- Start(): Set status of worker as "running", and call Execute().
-When Execute() returns finish or error, set status of worker accordingly.
+- Start(): Set status of worker as "running", and call execute().
+When execute() finishes or errors, set status of worker according to the returned exit code.
-- Stop(): Set status of a running worker as "killed" and terminates the process
+- Stop(): Set status of a running worker as "killed" and terminates the process.
-- Status(): returns the status of a worker (with a lock)
+- Status(): returns the status of a worker (with a lock), which will be "pending", "running", "killed", "finished", or "error".
 - execute(): directly execute a command for a process, then pipe both Stdout and Stderr of the process to stream process output to logger.
-When the process finishes or errors, return back to Start()
+When the process finishes or errors, the exit code will be returned.
-- statusUpdate(new status): updates the status of worker (with a lock)
+- statusUpdate(new status): updates the status of worker (with a lock).
-- ExitStatus(): return the exit code of the worker's command if it ran

 Worker Service:
-- NewWorkerService(): creates a empty map of workers and a new logger whose pointer will be used for all workers to log process output to a file
+- NewWorkerService(): creates a empty map of workers and a new logger whose pointer will be used for all workers to log process output to a file.
-- AddWorker(worker): inserts a worker into the map (with a lock)
+- AddWorker(worker): inserts a worker into the map (with a lock).
-- GetWorker(UID): returns worker (with a lock)
+- GetWorker(UID): returns worker (with a lock).

 III) Tradeoffs and scope:
 If not for simplicity, the following important features should be implemented: